The Weeknd Shares Risque Tiny Bikini Photo Of Girlfriend Bella Hadid

 The twosome haven’t exactly kept their reunion quiet, either.

-As well as being spotted out and about together all over the world, The Weeknd recent gushed over his girlfriend on Instagram shortly before Hadid posted the sweet video of her man.
+In addition to having been spotted out and about together all over the world, The Weeknd recently gushed over his girlfriend on Instagram — shortly before Hadid posted the sweet video of her man.

-Per ELLE, after Bella posted a photo of herself attending an event for True Religion on her Instagram page, the R&B musician commented with the seeing eye emojis, which means her was most definitely checking her out.
+Per Elle, after Bella posted a photo of herself attending an event for True Religion on her Instagram page, the R&B musician commented with the seeing eye emojis, which means he was most definitely checking her out.

-As the Inquisitr previously reported, Hadid was most recently one of the chosen models to walk the runway at the 2018 Victoria’s Secret Fashion Show, where she strut her stuff in her lingerie alongside sister Gigi Hadid and Keeping Up with the Kardashians star Kendall Jenner.
+As the Inquisitr previously reported, Hadid was most recently one of the chosen models to walk the runway at the 2018 Victoria’s Secret Fashion Show, where she strutted her stuff in sexy lingerie alongside sister Gigi Hadid — and Keeping Up with the Kardashians star Kendall Jenner.